iPadOS 15 allows you to take control of how tabs behave in Safari

 Scroll down and tap Compact Tab Bar.

-If you already have Compact Tab Bar selected and don't like it, you can tap Separate Tab Bar to return to the old way of doing things.
+If you already have Compact Tab Bar selected and didn't like it, you can tap Separate Tab Bar to return to the old way of doing things.

-How to show color in the Tab Bar in Safari for iPadOS 15

-Safari in iPadOS 15 can match the Tab Bar's color to the site you are viewing, effectively extending the page to the edge of your iPad's screen.
-It looks pretty cool for some sites, though you can choose whether or not to have it turned on.

 How to set new tabs to open in the background in Safari for iPadOS 15